prakashlab/octopi-driver-board/README.md

 - The right edge contains signal connectors.
 - The rear edge contains rarely-used or rarely-accessed connectors.

-ODSv1.0.0 consists of a single central processing plane (board type name code `PP`, short for _Processing Plane_), which is stacked together with other planes consisting mainly of SPI devices, such as for motion control (board type name code `MP`, short for _Motion Plane_), camera synchronization (board type name code `CP`, short for _Camera Plane_), illumination control (board type name code `IP`, short for _Illumination Plane_), thermal control (board type name code `TP`, short for _Thermal Plane_), sensing (board type name code `SP`, short for _Sensing Plane_), fluids control (board type name code `FP`, short for _Fluids Plane_), and I/O prototyping breakout (board type name code `BP`, short for _Breakout Plane_).
+ODSv1.0.0 consists of a single central processing plane (board type name code `PP`, short for _Processing Plane_), which is stacked together with other planes consisting mainly of SPI devices, such as for:

+- Motion control (board type name code `MP`, short for _Motion Plane_)
+- Camera synchronization (board type name code `CP`, short for _Camera Plane_)
+- Illumination control (board type name code `IP`, short for _Illumination Plane_)
+- Thermal control (board type name code `TP`, short for _Thermal Plane_)
+- Sensing (board type name code `SP`, short for _Sensing Plane_)
+- Fluids control (board type name code `FP`, short for _Fluids Plane_)
+- I/O prototyping breakout (board type name code `BP`, short for _Breakout Plane_)

 The SPI devices on these planes are addressed through [a hierarchical chip-select multiplexing scheme](https://ethanj.li/posts/2021/01/unyielding-foundations#iteration-3-more-modularity-becomes-necessary) to facilitate arbitrary composition of planes for customization, reconfiguration, and expansion of capabilities, and to enable unforeseen prototyping uses.

 ## Install

-To set up your computer for using this repository, you will need to install [KiCAD](https://kicad.org/) version >= 5.1.
-You should have the default symbol and footprint libraries provided by KiCAD.
+To set up your computer for using this repository, you will need to install [KiCAD](https://kicad.org/) version ≥ 5.1.
+You should have the default symbol, footprint, and 3-D model libraries provided by KiCAD.
+References to custom symbols, footprints, and 3-D models should work out-of-the-box, as they are all provided in this repository and referenced in KiCAD relative to the `${KIPRJMOD}` environment variable.

-You will also need to run the "Add 3D Shape Libraries Wizard" from within KiCAD's PCB layout editor to install at least the following `3dshapes` libraries:

-- Connector_PinSocket_2.54mm
-- Capacitor_SMD
-- LED_SMD
-- Package_SO
-- Resistor_SMD

 To add 3D models for components, you will need to download [FreeCAD 0.19](https://github.com/FreeCAD/FreeCAD/releases/tag/0.19_pre) and install the [KiCAD StepUp workbench](https://github.com/easyw/kicadStepUpMod).

 Finally, you should clone this repository.
-References to custom symbols, footprints, and 3-D models should work out-of-the-box, as they are all referenced relative to the `${KIPRJMOD}` environment variable.

 ## Usage